hpc-unibe-ch/hpc-unibe-ch.github.io/docs/general/quick-start.md

 ## Hello World

-Doing useful computations consists of running commands that work on data and generate a result.
-These computations are resource-intensive.
-That is what the compute nodes are there for.
-These over 300 servers do the heavy lifting as soon as resources are free for you.
 Currently you are on a submit server also known as login node.
-This server is for preparing the computations, i.e. downloading data, writing a job script, prepare some data etc. But
-**you are not allowed to run computations on login nodes** as those servers are quite a weak machines that you are sharing with others.
+This server is for preparing the computations, i.e. downloading data, writing a job script, prepare some data etc. But **you are not allowed to run computations on login nodes**!
 So, you have to bring the computations to the compute nodes - by generating a job script and sending it to the cluster.

 !!! hint "Working interactively on a compute node"
     When developing stuff it's often useful to have short iterations of try-error.
-Therefore it's also possible to work interactively on a compute node for a certain amount of time without having to send jobs to the cluster and wait until they finish just to see it didn't work.
+Therefore it's also possible to work interactively on a compute node without having to send jobs to the cluster and wait until they finish just to see it didn't work.
 See [Interactive Jobs](../slurm/interactive-jobs.md) for more information about this topic.

-It's now time for your first job script.
 To do some work on the cluster, you require certain resources (e.g. CPUs and memory) and a description of the computations to be done.
 A job consists of instructions to the scheduler in the form of option flags, and statements that describe the actual tasks.
 Let's start with the instructions to the scheduler:

 ```Bash
 #!/bin/bash